640 South State StreetDover, Delaware 19901

 Vasculitis, a disorder caused by inflammation of blood vessels

-Your doctor will order other tests if your cryofibrinogen test shows that you have cryofibrinogenemia.
-To diagnose primary cryofibrinogenemia, your doctor may order an angiogram to look for blocked arteries or a biopsy of affected tissue.
+Your healthcare provider will order other tests if your cryofibrinogen test shows that you have cryofibrinogenemia.
+To diagnose primary cryofibrinogenemia, your provider may order an angiogram to look for blocked arteries.
+Or he or she may order a biopsy of affected tissue.

 Additional tests depend on your symptoms and history, but may include screenings for cancer, infection, and inflammatory diseases.